YerkoPalma/choo-websocket/README.md

 environment, it will throw on creation of the socket.
 - `protocols`: Array or String.
 Use it to specify sub protocols for the socket.

-If the object is correctly created, then you have a socket object in the state of your app with the following properties:
+If the object is correctly created, then you have a sockets object where every propertie is a key to the WebSocket instance that you added.

-- `binaryType`: A string describing the binary type of the transmitted data.
-Either `'blob'` or `'arraybuffer'`.
-- `bufferedAmount`: The number of bytes of data that have been queued but not yet transmitted to the network.
-- `extensions`: The extensions selected by the server.
-- `protocol`: A string indicating the name of the sub-protocol the server selected.
-- `state`: The current state of the connection.
-- `url`: The URL as resolved by the constructor.

 ## See Also